 Saracina is located along the Upper Russian River in northern California’s wine country.
-The 250-acre ranch which includes a winery and sustainably farmed vineyards, is also home to a 120-year-old olive orchards, vegetable gardens, bee hives, and all manner of bird and wild animal life.
+The 250-acre ranch which includes a winery and sustainably farmed vineyards, is also home to a 140-year-old olive trees, vegetable gardens, beehives, and local birds and wildlife.
 The handcrafted, limited production Saracina wines reflect a conscious sense of this beautiful place in Mendocino County.
 Founded by husband and wife team John Fetzer and Patty Rock in 2001, Saracina has always been defined by a strong sense of family.
 In 2018, Marc Taub took on stewardship of Saracina, upholding the spirit of family ownership that has defined this iconic Mendocino County winery since inception.TERROIR & VINTAGE NOTES

 The grapes were sourced from two vineyards, both organically farmed: Atrea Ranch is planted to Sauvignon Musque, which grapes add subtle melon notes and backbone to the blend.
 The dry-farmed Lolonis Vineyard, planted in 1945 and recognized as the oldest Sauvignon Blanc in California, provides minerality and austerity for this rendition of Sauvignon Blanc.